Sunday, December 27, 2020

 54. "Cats"(2019) Taylor Swift will have to wait for another big budget springboard.
 Tom Hooper's stupefying film version of the 1981 stage musical only made $27 million domestically on a $95 million budget, leaving online commentators calling for the return of his Oscars for "The King's Speech".
 Andrew Lloyd Webber reportedly warned Universal that their CGI plans were "ridiculous".

 55. "Bad Boys for Life"(2020) I'm confused by all the love and respect that awaited this belated threequel(most critics hated "BBII" way back in 2003).
 Richard Roeper, why the about-face?
 Martin Lawrence doesn't do ONE THING in this movie to help Big Will out with the poorly-written bad guys.
-The pandemic created a world where "For Life" became the biggest hit of the year by default, another reason that 2020 won't be remembered at all fondly.
+Covid created a world where "For Life" became the biggest hit of the year by default, another reason that 2020 won't be remembered at all fondly.

 56. "Dolittle"(2020) A strangely-lifeless performance from Robert Downey Jr. sank this redundant reimagining of the eccentric animal doctor, that was better rendered by Eddie Murphy and Rex Harrison.
 This is what happens when you do nothing but Marvel movies for twelve years.